ycas/ycas.github.io/ycas/content/post/YLCPShows.md

 ## Planetarium Shows at York Learning Center

 The York County Astronomical Society, celebrating 12 years offering planetarium programs to the public, is now offering Saturday afternoon programs for young children and families and Saturday evening for older family members at the York Learning Center Planetarium.
-This month, we are featuring a children's program, **One World, One Sky: Big Bird's Adventure** and **Defying Gravity, It is Rocket Science**.
-For older family members, there is a new program, The Sun, Our Living Star.
+This month, we are featuring a children's program, **One World, One Sky: Big Bird's Adventure** and **Season of Light**, scheduled for 3:20pm and 7:00pm.

-Show date is **Saturday, November 10th, 2018** at:
+Show date is **Saturday, December 8th, 2018** at:

 * 2:00PM - **One World, One Sky**
 * 2:40PM - **StarWatch**
-* 3:20PM - **Defying Gravity, It is Rocket Science**
+* 3:20PM - **Season of Light**

-* 7:00PM - **The Sun, Our Living Star**
+* 7:00PM - **Season of Light**
 * 7:40PM - **StarWatch**
-* 8:20PM - **Skywatchers of Africa**
+* 8:20PM - **Distant Worlds: Alien Life?**

 The planetarium is located in the **York Learning Center at 301 East 6th Avenue, York PA**.
 Admission is $4.00 for adults, $3.00 for children and seniors.
 Admission to any second or third show is $1.00 each.
 Cash and most credit and debit cards are accepted.
 Private show reservations are available.

 ### StarWatch
-Become a star watcher by exploring the current night sky, locate visible planets and constellations, and enjoy some sky lore.
+Become a star watcher by exploring the current night sky, locate visible planets, comet 46P/Wirtanen and constellations, and enjoy some sky lore.
 Receive a star map and get a tour of tonight's sky.
+The comet will be visible for a few days near December 13th.

 ### One World, One Sky: Big Bird's Adventure!
 In *One World, One Sky: Big Bird's Adventure!*, Elmo and Big Bird live in the United States and Hu Hu Zhu lives far away in China, but they discovered that they still see the same stars at night!
 The word for star in Chinese is "xing xing" (pronounced "sing sing").
 How many "xing xing" do you see in this sky?
 When Elmo and Hu Hu Zhu "travel" to the moon, they discover some basic but surprising scientific facts.
 For example, they can't fly a kite there because there is no wind.
 The fuzzy friends then excitedly realize that children like to fly kites in both China and the United States!

-### Defying Gravity
+### Season of Light
-Meet Apollo Aurora, host of the Planetarium Channel's universally loved gravity news source, Defying Gravity, It Is Rocket Science!
-With special robot correspondents Apple 1-6-8-6 and EGR-1, Apollo and her team will explore rocket power, gravity on other planets, monstrous black holes and even what keeps us grounded on Earth!
-Tune into this brand new planetarium show and uncover the mysteries of gravity.
+Season of Light explores the reasons humans are so facinated with lighting up our lives during the December holiday season.
+It's an exploration of the astronomical meanings behind seasonal traditions, including the "Star of Bethlehem".

-### The Sun, Our Living Star
+This presentation traces the history and development of many of the world's most endearing holiday customs, all of which involve lighting up the winter season - from the burning Yule log, sparkling Christmas tree lights and candles in windows, to the lighting of luminarias in the American Southwest and the traditional ritual of the Hanukkah Menorah.

-*The Sun* has shone on our world for four and a half billion years.
-The light that warms our skin today has been felt by every person who has ever lived.
-It is our nearest star and our planet's powerhouse, the source of the energy that drives our winds, our weather and all life.
+The show also recounts the historical religious and cultural rituals practiced during the time of winter solstice - not only Christian and Jewish, but also Celtic, Nordic, Roman, Irish, Mexican and Hopi.
+It also takes a look at some of our more light-hearted seasonal traditions: from gift-giving and kissing under the mistletoe, to songs about lords a-leaping and ladies dancing, and the custom of decking the halls with greenery and candles.
+St. Nicholas, Sinterklaas, Kris Kringle, Father Christmas, and Santa Claus all drop by as well.

-### Skywatchers of Africa
+### Distant Worlds: Alien Life?
-For thousands of years, Africans have used their knowledge of the sky to build their societies, shape their spiritual lives, and meet their physical needs for survival.
-Skywatchers of Africa highlights the diversity of African astronomy, examines cultural uses of the sky that developed throughout history, and celebrates our shared human experience.
+Do you ever wonder if extraterrestrial life actually exists?
+Come enjoy a fulldome viewing of Distant Worlds - Alien Life.
+Not only does the film investigate the conditions required for life, beginning with the planets and moons in our Solar System, but it also ventures out to some of the newly-discovered exoplanets orbiting other stars.
+Potentially habitable exoplanets are being discovered regularly - worlds that are not only very far away, but also strange and unfamiliar.
+What could life on these worlds look like?
+What are the chances of encountering intelligent life in the future, and how might we detect it?
+Don't miss this unique opportunity to surpass the confines of Earth and delve into unfathomable cosmic spaces, all from the comfort of our planetarium.

 For more information on events, scheduling a private party star watch, directions to the observing site, or for general Society information please [contact us at info@astroyork.com](info@astroyork.com) or leave a voice message after the recording at 717 759-9227 or visit [our Facebook page](https://www.facebook.com/astroyork)